Daniel Grimes writes:

 Purchase for NOOK.

-Purchase for Sony Reader.
+Purchase for iTunes/iBook.

 There are individual stories about many of the Hessians and what happened to them after the war.
 The impact of these troops on American culture is discussed.

 To purchase for Amazon Kindle click this link.
 For others, go to the store page.